GLOBAL MARKETS-Euro, bond yields drive higher on ECB scale-back bets

 It was a lively European session.
 The bond market sell-off and jump in the euro came as a dive in technology stocks after the latest global cyber attack sent European shares to a two-month low.

-The euro was eyeing up $1.14 and was at a 7-month high versus the pound though it hit the brakes after ECB sources said President Mario Draghi's comments on tweaking the bank's aggressive stimulus policy had been overinterpreted.
+The euro was eyeing up $1.14 and was at a 7-month high versus the pound after an upbeat ECB President Mario Draghi on Tuesday opened the door to changing the bank's aggressive stimulus policy.

 The common currency is now up almost 10 percent this year.
 The head of the Federal Reserve, Janet Yellen, and one of her lieutenants, Patrick Harker, said on Tuesday that they expected to continue raising U.S. interest rates, but it couldn't rally the dollar.